 I obtained an MSc in Statistics with Distinction from the University of Kent in 2018.
 I have an interest in the practical applications of statistics in reducing the burden of disease.
 For my dissertation, I assessed the suitability of using clustering algorithms to group countries together based on risk factors for non-communicable diseases.
 I have a BSc in Physics from the University of Leicester, where I graduated in 2015.

-Outside of work, I enjoy staying active by playing football and rock climbing.
+Outside of work, I enjoy playing football, rock climbing, chess and pub quizzes.

 A Randomised Clinical Trial of low dose single antibiotic loaded cement versus high dose dual antibiotic loaded cement in patients receiving a hip hemiarthroplasty after fracture: a protocol for the WHiTE 8 COPAL study

 AGNI N. et al, (2020), Bone & joint open

 Immunotherapy to reduce frequency of urinary tract infections in people with neurogenic bladder dysfunction; a pilot randomised, placebo-controlled trial.

 Rombach I. et al, (2020), Bmc med, 18

 Rombach I. et al, (2019), 20, 106 - 107

 Optimal randomisation strategies – simple, stratified or minimised: lessons from the WHIST trial